Here is the worksheet you can download and fill out:

 Please leave the distributor assembled as it came out of the engine.
 I do not need the cap or wires unless you are trying to remedy a problem with them.

-I do not need or want the pedestal that the distributor sits in.
+I do not need or want the pedestal that the distributor sits in, but I can restore it for an extra charge.
 You may leave the clamp attached to the distributor, especially if it has a coating of insulating rust or paint.
-I can restore the pedestal at an extra cost.
-I can remove a stuck pedestal.
+I can remove a stuck/seized pedestal.

 Never remove any necessary components of your distributor or send in a disassembled distributor without prior verbal approval.
 I need to test each one before disassembly to help diagnose faults.
 The discovery process of disassembly is critical to a thorough rebuild.